 - 8.3 If a team incurs a penalty and a time penalty is applied to its actual finish time, then the adjusted time will be used to alter the order of finish placement and the resulting standing of that team. - 8.4 Exhibition Teams: Any team considered an exhibition team will advance as normal for the first 2 heats.
 After that they will move down to the next lowest consolation round.
-Exhibition teams will kept out of all Platinum rounds regardless of position, and will not be allowed to medal in any round.
-For this reason, the highest possible position for a exhibition team to race in is Diamond B. Further, exhibition teams will be clearly designated as such in all race grids and results.
+Exhibition teams will kept out of all Grand Final rounds regardless of position, and will not be allowed to medal in any formal round.
+Further, exhibition teams will be clearly designated as such in all race grids and results.